Aural training (solfa) 1B

 How will I be taught, and will there be any work outside the class?

-Classes will consist of lots of practical exercises involving group singing, movement, clapping and listening.
+This is a practical singing course: classes will consist of lots of practical exercises involving group singing, movement, clapping and listening.
 There will be no mandatory homework, but practice of the material between classes will be very beneficial.

 Are there any other costs?
 Is there anything I need to bring?